 If all done properly, the result of the formula will change once you add or remove items to/from the list:

 Note.
-The two formulas discussed above produce the same result, however there is a difference in performance you should be aware of.
-OFFSET is a volatile function that recalculates with every change to a sheet.
-On powerful modern machines and reasonably sized data sets, this should not be a problem.
-On low-capacity machines and large data sets, this may slow down your Excel.
-In that case, you'd better use the INDEX formula to create a dynamic named range.
+While both formulas discussed above yield the same result, there is a performance difference to consider.
+OFFSET is a volatile function, meaning it recalculates with every change to the sheet.
+On modern, high-performance machines with reasonably sized datasets, this generally won't cause issues.
+However, on low-capacity machines or with large datasets, this recalculation may slow down Excel.
+In such cases, using the INDEX function to create a dynamic named range is a more efficient option.

 How to make two-dimensional dynamic range in Excel